tlkh/text-emotion-classification/README.md

 Our training and validation dataset is comprised of 47,288 tweets from Twitter with labelled emotions of five classes: **neutral**, **happy**, **sad**, **anger**, **hate**.

-We have achieved a positive result by achieving exceeding **62%** overall classification accuracy and precision.
+We have achieved a positive result by achieving more than **62%** overall classification accuracy and precision.

 ![confusion_matrix](images/confusion_matrix.jpg)

+[Jupyter Notebook](https://github.com/tlkh/text-emotion-classification/blob/master/BalanceNet-1.0.ipynb): 62.29% peak validation accuracy, 0.62% overall precision.

-In particular, we have achieved good classification accuracy on happy, sad, hate and anger (97% precision!) classes.
-Hate and anger were sometimes misclassified as sadness.
+In particular, we have achieved good validation accuracy on happy, sad, hate and anger (91% precision!) classes.
+Hate and anger were sometimes misclassified as sadness (occurs in Test data as well).

-Compared to previous papers on this specific problem (Bouazizi and Ohtsuki, 2017), we fared worse in classifying neutral and hate, but fared better in sadness and anger.
-Happiness is not a good comparison due to us merging two similar classes (fun and happy, or love and happy) as compared to the original paper.
+Compared to previous papers on this specific problem (Bouazizi and Ohtsuki, 2017), we fared worse in classifying neutral.
+Happiness is not a good comparison due to us merging two similar classes (fun and happy, or, love and happy) as compared to the original paper.

+### Why are we doing this?

+We are part of a team in SUTD that are working on a project to tackle the problem of Fake News.
+We want to prevent Singaporeans from falling victim to disinformation, hoaxes and Fake News.
+We are developing a system to indicate to readers (through a Chrome extension and a dedicated discussion forum) warning signs that indicate a particular article might be illegitimate.
+One of those warning signs are indications that people are reacting (through comments) to the news with either negative/wide spectrum of emotion, confusion, or offensive comments.

+Hence, we are exploring how we can classify and label the comments on articles in a meaningful way.

 ## Methodology